Lauffenburger-Lab/DrugsANNSignaling/preprocessing/README.md

 4. extractPKN.py: Script to extract prior knowledge network (PKN) of protein-protein interactions.
 5. ConnectData2PKN.py: Script to keep TFs, drugs, and targets that can be connected to the PKN, and save parts of the PKN to forcefully keep even after trimming.
 6. trimPKN.py: Script to trim the prior knowledge network (PKN).
+7. CSV_TSV_to_RDS.R : **Simple** R script that converts CSV or TSV files to an RDS file.
+All of them need to have rownames and column names.
+The first column will be considered that it contains the rownames. **The saved RDS file is going to contain a data frame, not a matrix/array.**
+8. RDS_to_CSV_TSV.R : **Simple** R script that converts RDS file to CSV or TSV file.

 ## Folder structure
 1. preprocessed_data: It contains the pre-processed data from the above scripts to be used later for training models and other downstream analyses of the study.